top of page

 Embark on a day trip to Souss-Massa National Park

 Spanning over 80,000 acres of wetlands, woodlands and rippling dunes, Souss-Massa National Park offers a welcome respite from the hustle and bustle of the city.
-Reminiscent of the Sahara, this oasis is home to over 300 species of rare and exotic birds, making it one of the best birdwatching destinations in Morocco.
-The jewel of the park is the Oued Massa, where flamingos, cormorants and sandgrouse flock to breed.
-It's also one of the only places on Earth where you can spot the endangered northern bald ibis in the wild.
+This oasis is home to over 300 species of rare and exotic birds, making it one of the best birdwatching destinations in Morocco.

 Guided trips to Souss-Massa National Park will allow you to make the most of the experience with the help of a knowledgeable local.

-Things to do in Agadir
+Best things to do in Agadir

 Get up close to reptiles at Crocoparc